Arthritis & Arthrosis

 Any joint in the body can be affected by arthritis.
 However, the more common areas include the knees, wrists, feet and hips.
 It's more likely to occur in the parts of your body that are more regularly put under strain over time.

 Once the cartilage in your body is damaged, it can't heal, nor grow back.
-This means that in the large majority of cases it's irreversible, and can only be treated through therapy, bracing, suppllements and other lifestyle changes.
+This means that in the large majority of cases it's irreversible, and can only be treated through therapy, bracing, supplements and other lifestyle changes.